 In retrospect, it was silly of me to think about loving others before loving myself.
-When the yearning for love is not fulfilled sufficiently from inward, everything—in whatever shape or form—that I set out to do is inevitably an attempt to steal love from others to fill the void.
-The Universe wasn’t blind to it when I swallowed my upset and frustration for being ignored while forcing myself to be accepting and unconditionally loving of the other person—it rendered me with more frustration and disappointment.
+When the yearning for love is not fulfilled from inward, everything that I set out to do is inevitably an attempt to steal love from others to fill the void.
+The Universe wasn’t blind to it when I swallowed my frustration for being ignored while forcing myself to be accepting and unconditionally loving for the other person.
+It gives me more frustration and disappointment.

 The moment that I saw her tearful face, I started to cry as well.
 “What an awful person you are,” I said to myself.
 No wonder I wouldn’t date myself—I have never given love to this part of me.

-Lovingly, I apologized to her for neglecting her for so long and hugged and kissed her until she stopped sobbing.
+Lovingly, I apologized to her for neglecting her and hugged and kissed her until she stopped sobbing.
 I promised her that I would take care of her and that she would have everything she needs and wants from me.
 And I told her that she could count on me for love.

-Despite my ego’s constant protest, I would quit working, eat junk food, sleep as much as I can, or do nothing if these were the self-loving responses I heard.
-Skeptical at the beginning, she began to cheer up little by little and was happy that her needs and wants were finally fulfilled without terms and conditions.
-A few weeks later, it came the time when, with my eyes closed, I saw her angelic smile and heard her light-hearted laughter in my mind.
+Despite my ego’s constant protest, I would quit working, take junk food, sleep as much as I can, or do nothing if these were the self-loving responses I heard.
+Skeptical at the beginning, she began to cheer up little by little and was happy that her needs were finally fulfilled without terms and conditions.
+A few weeks later, it came the time when, with my eyes closed, I saw her light-hearted smile in my mind.